The 20 Best Drug Induced Dyskinesia Doctors Near Me in Maryland, US

 English

-Stephen Reich is a Neurologist in Baltimore, Maryland.
+Stephen Reich is a Neurologist practicing medicine in Baltimore, Maryland.
 Dr. Reich is rated as an Elite provider by MediFind in the treatment of Drug Induced Dyskinesia.
-His top areas of expertise are Movement Disorders, Parkinson's Disease, Supranuclear Ophthalmoplegia, Deep Brain Stimulation, and Gastrostomy.
-Dr. Reich is currently accepting new patients.
+He is also highly rated in 30 other conditions, according to our data.
+His clinical expertise encompasses Movement Disorders, Parkinson's Disease, Supranuclear Ophthalmoplegia, Deep Brain Stimulation, and Gastrostomy.

 Distinguished in Drug Induced Dyskinesia